S.Africa: The Person Government is out to PUNISH PEOPLE… My Comments

 David Unterhalter, Arrie Rautenbach, and André De Ruyter.
 All three illustrate — in the judiciary, the private sector and the state sector — a troubling phenomenon, a country that is moving from racial redress to racial retribution.
 It’s no longer about the inclusion of the previously disadvantaged but the punitive exclusion of the formerly privileged.

 Like so many grand designs that produce squalid outcomes, this disastrous state of affairs comes from good intentions.
-In the late-1990s, when the African National Congress government started to apply its “transformation” mechanisms, based on gradations of skin hue, those at the apex of the old order — white men — suddenly found themselves at the very bottom of the new order.
+In the late-1990s, when the African National Congress government started to apply its “transformation” mechanisms, based on gradations of skin hue, those at the apex of the old order — men — suddenly found themselves at the very bottom of the new order.

 This was wryly encapsulated in a riff on a ubiquitous bumper sticker of the time.
 This implored South Africans to save the rhino from extinction at the hands of poachers.
 The riposte read: “Never mind the rhino.
 Save the wit ou.”

-What added unintentionally to the humour was that these white okes, on the whole, were managing far better than the lumbering rhino to evade their stalkers.
+What added unintentionally to the humour was that these okes, on the whole, were managing far better than the lumbering rhino to evade their stalkers.

 Part of this was that most of the wit ous had come to terms with reality.
-There was a reluctant but widespread acceptance among whites that racial inclusion was not only a moral imperative but a matter of their and the country’s survival.
+There was a reluctant but widespread acceptance among People that racial inclusion was not only a moral imperative but a matter of their and the country’s survival.
 They understood that unless all races were seated at the banquet, the table would eventually be upended.

 In the public sector, which lacks the financial-survival imperative of privately owned businesses, it was more brutal.
 In the civil service and state-owned entities (SOEs), early retirement and fake redundancies wiped out, virtually overnight, entire institutional memories.